 Reactive Attachment Disorder (RAD): Diagnosis, Cause, And Treatment

 At birth, humans are pre-programmed to bond with a significant person- a primary caregiver or parent.
 Attachment is the deep bond or relationship that an infant has with a primary caregiver.
 Being the first interactive relationship of a child’s life, it greatly affects the child’s development and determines how they relate with other people throughout their life.
-Inadequate or absent caregiving during infancy and early childhood may cause a child to develop attachment issues, such as reactive attachment disorder (RAD).
-In this article, we’ll be discussing how RAD develops, is diagnosed, and how it can be treated to ensure an individual can live a productive, healthy life.
+Inadequate or absent caregiving during infancy and early childhood may cause a child to develop attachment issues, such as reactive attachment disorder (RAD) or other mental health or attachment disorders.
+In this article, we’ll be discussing how RAD develops, is diagnosed, its signs and symptoms, and how it can be treated to ensure an individual can live a productive, healthy life.

 Getty/AnnaStills